British Citizenship for Canadian citizens

 UK Residency Requirement

-Regardless of your basis of eligibility, you have to meet the residency requirement for British Citizenship.
+In some pathways to citizenship, you must meet the residency requirement.
 This means in most cases you need to have been present in the UK on a continuous basis for five years before applying.
 If you are a foreign spouse of a British citizen, you may be able to apply for citizenship after three years of residence in the UK.

 During the five year span, you may not spend more than 450 days abroad, or 90 days in the last 12 months.